oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 a specific version of a file in a version control system; a database table accessed via an HTTP request;
 an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.

+Coordinated Vulnerability Disclosure (CVD)
+:    A disclosure process that includes coordination.

+Coordination
+:    set of activities including identifying and engaging stakeholders, mediating, communicating and other planning in support of vulnerability disclosure (conforming to ISO/IEC \[[ISO29147](#ISO29147)\]).

 Critical Extension
 :    An extension that if an instance of it is included in a CSAF Document causes at least one mandatory test to fail.